WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 Now that you have the folders set up, you can upload your recordings to them.
 Translators typically upload from their tablets; however, a MAST technical support person may harvest the audio files from a tablet to a thumb drive and then use the computer to upload them.
 Both methods are discussed below.

-**Upload chapter recordings from the tablet**
+**Upload chapter recordings from the Box APP**
+These instructions assume that the Box APP and the BTT Recorder files are on the same tablet.

-1. Navigate to the correct language, book and chapter folder.
-If they are not present – see the instructions to create the folder structure.
+1. As described above, navigate to the correct language, book and chapter folder.

-2. Tap the chapter folder.
+2. Tap to open the chapter folder.

 3. Tap the **Plus icon**.

-4. Tap **Upload** on the menu.
+4. Tap **Upload Content** on the menu.

-5. The Upload window opens.
-Tap **Browse files**.
+5. You may need to swipe the upload window up to view.

+6. Tap **Select files to upload** on the menu.

-6. A file manager window opens.
-Tap in turn the following folders:
+7. A file manager window opens.

-    * On the left section, tap **Internal Storage**.
+	* Tap on the 3-line icon at the top left and choose to open the **SD card** or **Internal Storage**.
+The location of the files depends on the choices made where BTT Recorder saves the files.

     * On the right section: